 The structure of American Agriculture and Rural America is greatly impacted by the dynamics of change which include technologies (information, mechanical, etc.), family structure and function, and global economics.
 In order to support individuals, families and communities, especially rural communities, in adapting to change, new strategies and techniques must be employed to address these issues.
 Strategies that enhance the economic health of families and rural communities must be a priority.
 Research in social issues is required to meet the needs and challenges of an expanding and more complex set of stakeholders involved in agriculture, natural resource use, and environmental protection and enhancement.
 The potential problems and opportunities resulting from the multifaceted dynamics of change and how these changes impact the socioeconomic well-being of individuals and families, must be systematically analyzed for their strategic importance to the life quality of Texans.

 Emerging issues in Texas converge around economic and social well-being of families.
-The issues of family well being, child care, and literacy and human capital development are especially important.
-Growing urbanization of Texas and the decline of rural communities and their infrastructure continues to pose problems that demand new solutions through research.
+The growing obesity epidemic, particularly among the clientele we serve continues to pose problems that demand new solutions through research.

 Key Themes: